SergPerep/bonfire/docs/math.md

 Explanation of the math behind gas-burner app.

-## Electricity
+## ⚡️ Electricity

-There 4 types of expenses that you should keep an eye on regarding electricity:
+There 4 types of expenses that you should keep an eye on regarding electricity.

-### Variable costs `variabele kosten`
+### 1. El. variable costs `variabele kosten`

 Money that you pay to energy supplier for electricity that you have used.
 They are variable since they depend on your consumption.